Olympics-Modern Pentathlon-Choong tops podium to earn Britain golden sweep | Sports-Games

 Olympics-Modern Pentathlon-Choong tops podium to earn Britain golden sweep

-After a 200 metre swim, fencing and show jumping, Choong entered the final event, the laser run, with a 12-second lead and needed every bit of it to secure what was Britain's first ever medal of any colour in the individual men's event.
+After a 200-metre swim, fencing heats and show jumping, Choong entered the laser run with a 12-second lead and needed every bit of it to secure Britain's first medal of any colour in the individual men's event.
 In the laser run, athletes complete four laps of an 800 metres circuit with four shooting rounds where they must hit a target five times before returning to the course.

 - Country: